-Queen Claude of France, the eldest daughter of King Louis XII of France from his marriage to Anne of Brittany and the first wife King François I of France, died on 20th of July 1524 after a brief illness, at the age of only 24 at Château de Blois and was temporarily laid to rest in the chapel there.
+Queen Claude of France, the eldest daughter of King Louis XII of France from his marriage to Anne of Brittany and the first wife King François I of France, died on 20th of July 1524 after a brief illness (or on the 26th of June 1524 according to various sources), at the age of only 24 at Château de Blois and was temporarily laid to rest in the chapel there.
 Later her body was moved to the Basilica of Saint Denis just outside Paris in 1527.

 Although she was Louis’ eldest surviving daughter, the Salic law prevented Claude from obtaining the crown of France in her own right.
 When her father passed away on the 1st of January 1515, François d’Angoulême, her cousin and husband, ascended to the throne, making Claude his consort.
 Mary Tudor, the Dowager Queen of France, was supposed to return to England after her controversial nuptials with Charles Brandon, Duke of Suffolk, which were conducted without the permission of the English monarch, but with the encouragement of the new French ruler.

 Antonio de Beatis, secretary to the Cardinal of Aragon, said about Claude’s appearance:

 “The Queen is young and though very small in stature, plain and badly lame in both hips, is said to be very cultivated, generous, and pious.”

 The Austrian ambassador described the Queen of France:

 “She was a retiring young girl with a pale complexion, thin, a little sickly, slightly hunchbacked, and rather unattractive.”